Setting Up a Closed Mode Flex Station

 1. Log on as Administrator to the computer where you want to install closed mode.

-1. Download and install the Flex Client desktop application.
+2. Download and install the Flex desktop app.
 Follow the instructions in Installing Flex Client as Desktop App.

-• If there is a Connection not private dialog box, it means the [flex client URL] is still untrusted.
+• If there is a Connection not private dialog box, it means the Flex client application URL is still untrusted.
 Click the provided link to import the certificate.

 Once you do this the dialog should no longer appear next time.